Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Related Work

-Inspired by the success of pre-train-and-fine-tune scheme in the domains of natural language processing \cite{devlin2018bert,brown2020language} and computer vision \cite{dosovitskiy2020image, touvron2021training}, many Vision-and-Language Pre-training (VLP) models have been proposed.
-The pre-training tasks of VLP models can be divided into two categories: image-text contrastive learning tasks and Language Modeling (LM) based tasks.
-The first category, e.g., CLIP \cite{radford2021learning}, ALIGN \cite{jia2021scaling} and UNIMO \cite{chen2020uniter}, aims to align the visual feature with textual feature in a cross-modal common semantic space.
-The other category, e.g., VisualBERT \cite{li2019visualbert}, UNITER \cite{chen2020uniter}, M6 \cite{lin2021m6}, DALL-E \cite{ramesh2021zeroshot}, ERNIE-ViLG \cite{zhang2021ernie}, employs LM-like objects, include both autoregressive LM (e.g., image captioning, text-grounded image generation) and masked LM (e.g., Masked Language/Region Modeling).
+The pre-training tasks of Vision-and-Language Pre-training (VLP) models can be divided into two categories: image-text contrastive learning tasks and Language Modeling (LM) based tasks.
+The first category, e.g., CLIP \cite{radford2021learning} and ALIGN \cite{jia2021scaling}, aims to align the visual feature with textual feature in a cross-modal common semantic space.
+The other category, e.g., VisualBERT \cite{li2019visualbert}, UNITER \cite{chen2020uniter}, M6 \cite{lin2021m6}, DALL-E \cite{ramesh2021zeroshot}, ERNIE-ViLG \cite{zhang2021ernie}, employs LM-like objects, include both autoregressive LM (e.g., image captioning~\cite{8331856}, VQA~\cite{8334194}) and masked LM (e.g., Masked Language/Region Modeling).
 Different from previous works that only focus on global feature alignment, our proposed model can achieve pixel-aware alignments via prompts and perform better in downstream tasks of pixel-wise dense prediction.

-\subsection{Prompt Tuning.}
+\subsection{Prompt Tuning}